Q1. Why is recycling important?

 The Cuyahoga County Solid Waste District provides recycling information for each of the 59 communities in Cuyahoga County.

-Find answers to recycling, disposal and reuse questions by using the dark blue ‘What Do I Do With?’ search bar at the top of every page of this website.
+Find answers to recycling, disposal, and reuse questions by using the dark blue ‘What Do I Do With?’ search bar at the top of every page of this website.
 Allow location services or use the city drop-down to find opportunities in your local area.
 See more.